Press

 EHRLICH CELEBRATES EMMY WIN

-“It isn’t often in my career where I have been able to work on a project that had the potential to positively effect so many people,” said Ehrlich, who dedicated the award to his cousin, Joanne, a cancer survivor and Komen supporter, as well as his grandfather, Jerome Schein, who died days before the win.
+"It isn't often in my career where I have been able to work on a project that had the potential to positively affect so many people," said Ehrlich, who dedicated the award to his cousin, Joanne, a cancer survivor and Komen supporter, as well as his grandfather, Jerome Schein, who died days before the win.

 Sunday, April 25, 2010